gotuna/docs/content/docs/basics/views.md

 ## Template files
 Template files are passed into the app's configuration using the `io/fs` package's `FS` interface.

-This means that you can use `embed` to pack all your template files directly into the final binary.
+This means that you can use both `os.DirFS` or `go:embed` to pack all your template files directly into the final binary.

-Please see this simplified example showing the structure of an app with embeded views:
+Simplified example showing the structure of an app with templates:

 ```